cdondrup/naoqi_interfaces/README.md

 ## Usage

-This packages offers some conveneince functions to deal with connecting to naqi on the robot or choreograhp, manageing the connection, subscribing to events, and creating proxies.
-In the following I will give an overview of the most important classes and functions.
+This packages offers some convenience functions to deal with connecting to naoqi on the robot or choreographe, managing the connection, subscribing to events, and creating proxies.
+In the following, I will give an overview of the most important classes and functions.

 ### Single Events

 In order to subscribe to certain events in naoqi you normally have to deal with a bunch of global variables and neboulous strings.
 To facilitate the usage, this package provides two simple classes that can be extended.
-The `EventAbstractclass` can be used if you onlt want to subscribe to to a single event.
+The `EventAbstractclass` can be used if you only want to subscribe to a single event.
 For multiple events in the same class, see below.

 In order to subscribe to a single event, you just have to create a class that inherits from `EvenAbstractclass` and overrides its `callback` method: